ysndr/MSc-Thesis/chapter/background.md

 Nickel [@nickel], the language targeted by the language server detailed in this thesis, defines itself as "configuration language" used to automize the generation of static configuration files.

-Static configuration languages such as XML[@xml], JSON[@json], or YAML[@yaml] are language specifications defining how to textually represent structural data used to configure parameters of a program^[some of the named languages may have been designed as a data interchange format which is absolutely compatible with also acting as a configuration language].
+Static configuration languages such as XML[@xml], JSON[@json], or YAML[@yaml] are language specifications defining how to textually represent structural data used to configure parameters of a system^[some of the named languages may have been designed as a data interchange format which is absolutely compatible with also acting as a configuration language].
 Applications of configuration languages are ubiquitous especially in the vicinity of software development.
 While XML and JSON are often used by package managers [@npm, @maven, @composer], YAML is a popular choice for complex configurations such as CI/CD pipelines [@travis, @ghaction, @gitlab-runner] or machine configurations in software defined networks such as Kubernetes and docker compose.

 Such static formats are used due to some significant advantages compared to other formats.